 Why Does Forex Leverage Matter?

 Leverage allows Australian forex trading with a multiple of their deposit.
-So at the maximum 400:1 level you can trade 400x your deposit or the amount your willing to trade on a currency pairing.
+So at the maximum 400:1 level, you can trade 400x your deposit or the amount you’re willing to trade on a currency pairing.
 An example of a $1,000 deposits at 400:1 means the forex trader is effectively trading $400,000 on currency markets.
 If during a forex trading Australia session a pairing then moves 0.1% a profit or loss of $400 will be recorded.
-This may not sound significant but it’s in fact 40% of the initial amount traded.
-This means that leverage will increase the profits of smart trading but also increases the risks and ability to lose large sums.
-Due to this increase in risk profile traders should understand the risks and consider risk reduction strategies that some forex brokers offer such as guaranteed stops discussed next.
+This may not sound significant, but it’s in fact 40% of the initial amount traded.
+This means that leverage will increase the profits of smart trading, but also increase the risks and ability to lose large sums.
+Due to this increase in risk profile, traders should understand the risks and consider risk reduction strategies that some forex brokers offer, such as guaranteed stops discussed next.

-The EasyMarkets minimum deposit varies by the account chosen.
-The lowest minimum amount relates to the standard account which is $200AUD.
-The largest minimum amount relates to the super VIP which is $50,000.
-The incentive to choose an account with a higher minimum deposit are lower fixed spreads and a personal account manager.
+The easyMarkets minimum deposit varies by the account chosen.
+The lowest minimum amount relates to the standard account, which is $200AUD.
+The largest minimum amount relates to the super VIP, which is $50,000.
+The incentive to choose an account with a higher minimum deposit is lower fixed spreads and a personal account manager.

 As the table on the right shows, there are a number of deposit and withdrawal methods including:

-With no fees applicable to any of these methods, the key factors of which method comes down to convenience for the forex trader and the deposit processing times that varies considerably.
+With no fees applicable to any of these methods, the key factors of which method comes down to convenience for the forex trader and the deposit processing times that vary considerably.